ionsec/Forti-DFIR/README.md

 # Forti-DFIR - IONSec Fortinet Log Parser Tool

 ## Overview
-**IONSec Forti-DFIR Log Parser Tool** is a command-line utility designed for analyzing VPN and firewall logs.
+**IONSec Forti-DFIR Log Parser Tool** is a command-line utility designed for analyzing Fortinet VPN and firewall logs.
 It extracts key data and exports it to CSV format, streamlining security investigations for incident responders.

 Developed by the **IONSec Research Team**.